![]() |

-According to the Old Testament, during King David's rule there were antagonisms between rich and poor.
-Similar to other rulers, David taxed his subjects and forced them to labor for the state.
-And David's subjects rebelled.
+In scripture, David and Solomon are described as great and wealthy rulers over vast territory.
+This view has been challenged by theories of archeologists.
+That controversy aside, according to the Old Testament, during King David's rule there were antagonisms between rich and poor.
+And similar to other rulers, David taxed his subjects and forced them to labor for the state.
+But David's subjects rebelled.
 According to the Old Testament, his discontented subjects were led by his own son, Absalom.
 The Second Book of Samuel describes a messenger reporting to David that the "hearts of the men of Israel" are with Absalom.
 But David crushed the rebellion, and with it the life of Absalom.

 According to the Old Testament (the first book of Kings), after David's death two of his sons, Solomon and Adonijah, vied with each other to succeed him.
 Solomon emerged as the victor and had Adonijah executed on the pretext that Adonijah had demanded a woman from David's harem.
 It was a kind of sibling rivalry for power common within authoritarian kingship dynasties.